SouthWest Bell County VFD

-This rig is equipped with 1250 Gallon water tank, 250 GPM stage 1 pump, a 20,000 lbs/10 ton front winch, chainsaw, and hand tools.
+This rig is recently refurbished and equipped with 1250 Gallon water tank, 250 GPM stage 1 pump, a 10-ton front winch, chainsaw, and hand tools.
 Brush 8 is a highly used and highly important piece of our fleet.

 Due to our massive coverage area that is heavily wooded with cedar trees and impassable with regular trucks, this rig is our “bulldozer” and allows us to tear through these areas and get to fires deep inside the woods.